-- Similar to previous landmark initiatives, the National Progress Report on eHealth (2010), represented multi-stakeholder consensus on a shared vision and a set of principles, strategies, and actions for improving health and healthcare through information and information technology across five key areas: engaging consumers; transforming care delivery; improving population health; aligning financial and other incentives; and managing privacy, security, and confidentiality.
+- Similar to previous landmark initiatives, the National Progress Report on eHealth (2010), represented a multi-stakeholder consensus on a shared vision and a set of principles, strategies, and actions for improving health and healthcare through information and information technology across five key areas: engaging consumers; transforming care delivery; improving population health; aligning financial and other incentives; and managing privacy, security, and confidentiality.

-- Beginning in 2011, eHI started surveying and analyzing accountable care organizations (ACOs), data analytics and population health efforts, releasing annual reports and surveys on the state of the field.
+- Beginning in 2011, eHI started surveying and analyzing accountable care organizations (ACOs), data analytics, and population health efforts, releasing annual reports and surveys on the state of the field.

 - In 2013, the Executive Advisory Board on Privacy and Security was formed.
-It provides a forum for over 40 Chief Privacy Officers and Chief Security Information Officers from payer, provider and pharmaceutical organizations to gather quarterly and discuss key concerns with policymakers.
+It provides a forum for over 40 Chief Privacy Officers and Chief Security Information Officers from payer, provider, and pharmaceutical organizations to gather quarterly and discuss key concerns with policymakers.

-- In 2014, eHealth Initiative spearheaded the 2020 Roadmap, a multi-stakeholder collaborative intended to support current leadership efforts, including those involving the Administration, Congress, and private sector organizations engaged in health IT and healthcare.
+- In 2014, the eHealth Initiative spearheaded the 2020 Roadmap, a multi-stakeholder collaborative intended to support current leadership efforts, including those involving the Administration, Congress, and private sector organizations engaged in health IT and healthcare.
 The 2020 Roadmap process engaged over 200 executives from key organizations across the spectrum of healthcare as well as the leadership in the Department of Health and Human Services.
 The priorities outlined in the 2020 Roadmap provide a framework for much of our current work.